1) What am I working on?

 My most important project at present is finalising the manuscript of my next collection, Map Reading For Beginners.
 It’s due at my publishers, Ronnie Goodyer and Dawn Bauling of Indigo Dreams, by June, and will hopefully be launched around the time of the Bristol Poetry Festival in the autumn.
 I put together a draft some months ago and now I’m waiting for it to settle before I turn a final, highly critical eye on it.
 I expect maybe half a dozen to a dozen poems to fall at the final hurdle in favour of other, newer ones.
 This is no time for sentiment!

 In the meantime, I’m finishing a trio of poems about Somerset, one set in the present, one during the tidal surge/tsunami of 1607, and one c500AD.
-I’m also about to start writing a poem about the slave Pero, who arrived in Bristol from Nevis in 1784 and lived here for the last 14 years of his life.

 As for the longer term, I can feel my mind turning towards another possible collection, this time of marriage poems.
 Writing in a sustained and clear-eyed way about that would require much girding of lions and other big cats, however.

 2) How does my work differ from others of its genre?

 Every poet has their preferred subjects and idiosyncratic approaches to writing.
 I tend to be inspired by place – hence the above-mentioned propensity to jaunt – and a particular landscape is often the starting point for a poem, even though the finished piece might not reflect this.
 It’s very hard to be subjective about what you write, however.
 I like to think I have my own distinct voice, but ultimately that's for others to decide.
 All I'm doing is responding to an impulse.

 3) Why do I write what I do?